Find out how investors can build a socially responsible portfolio that can bolster their beliefs and their bottom lines.

 The bottom line

-Being disciplined about figuring out what investors want to achieve as a responsible investor and how to get there is critical to determining the best approach for building a portfolio.
+Being disciplined about figuring out what investors want to achieve and how to get there is critical to determining the best approach for building a portfolio.
 It’s best to use ESG screens only when necessary and to use active ownership to influence company behavior.
 While it may take some work, the result will be a portfolio with the potential to bolster investors’ beliefs and their bottom lines.